Early Life and Education of Grant Hill: A Complete Timeline

 Others born on this day/year

-1993: Relationship with Jada Pinkett Smith
+1993: Dating Jada Pinkett Smith

-1995: End of relationship with Jada Pinkett Smith
+1995: End of Relationship with Jada Pinkett Smith

 In 1995, Grant Hill's relationship with actress Jada Pinkett Smith ended.